Nuclear War: A Scenario: Part IV - The next (and final) 24 minutes

-After all the deterrence theories have completely failed, with only five minutes remaining, the STRATCOM Commander, now in possession of the universal launch codes authorized earlier by the former President, is ready to launch America's entire remaining nuclear arsenal.
+After all the deterrence theories have completely failed, with only five minutes remaining, the STRATCOM Commander, now in possession of the universal launch codes authorized earlier by the former president, is ready to launch America's entire remaining nuclear arsenal.
 This is the final opportunity to "use them or lose them" since all U.S. silo-based ICBMs and command centers will soon be obliterated by incoming Russian weapons.
-However, the Secretary of Defense, recently sworn in as acting President despite knowing that they only have minutes to live, is constitutionally deciding on retaliation.
+However, the secretary of defense, recently sworn in as acting president despite knowing that they only have minutes to live, is constitutionally deciding on retaliation.
 He experiences a profound crisis of conscience, questioning why hundreds of millions of innocent people must die.
 Ultimately, he relents and orders the most extreme nuclear option: targeting 975 sites across Russia.
 The STRATCOM Commander relays an order he would have given regardless.
 The retaliation involves 350 ICBMs, B-52 bombers, and 10 submarines at sea, all coordinated to annihilate Russia.
 Across NATO airbases, pilots race to their aircraft for what they know are suicide missions.
-The flight plan calls for jets to fly 200 feet above ground to avoid radar detection, drop their nuclear payloads, and crash when they run out of fuel—there's no plan for the pilots to return.
+The flight plan calls for jets to fly 200 feet above ground to avoid radar detection, drop their nuclear payloads, and crash when they run out of fuel.